platzhalter-gaming/InsightsGriefDefenderAddon/README.md

 ## Requirements

-* GriefDefender release 2.2.1 for Bukkit
+* GriefDefender release 2.2.4 for Bukkit
-* Paper 1.19 (build 58 and higher)
+* Paper 1.19.2 (tested with build 196 and higher)

 ## Installation